leobeosab/MovingManagerServer/README.md

 * MySQL
 * AWS Instance for Hosting

-This is a restful apio written in GoLang to support the MovingManager app I wrote for an interview.
-It also serves as a demonstration of my Go knowledge on my Github.
+This is a restful API written in GoLang to support the MovingManager app I wrote for an interview.
+It also serves as a demonstration of my GoLang knowledge on my Github.